Site icon Over the River

 Kids love mail.
 I think I love sending them mail almost as much as they love receiving it!
 Identifying flat things to mail is always on my list and I am constantly on the lookout for simple things to tuck in an envelope.
 I know the delight it brings when they open their mailbox and see a letter from Amma.

 Mailing flat things is affordable and fun.
 It’s also repeatable as you can customize a lot of the ideas to correspond with current interests and what is going on in their lives.
 Our grandkids will be delighted with these small surprises, and below we’re sharing 16 ideas to get your ‘flat mail’ game off and running.
-But first, if you’re not already convinced, I want to touch on why mail is so powerful as a way to bond with your grandchildren.

 Benefits of Snail Mail for Bonding with Grandchildren